* U.S. LNG could work for Western Europe, not Central Europe

-Since 2011, the U.S. Department of Energy has conditionally approved six proposals to export LNG to countries with which the United States does not have free trade agreements.
+Since 2011, the U.S. Department of Energy has conditionally approved six proposals to export LNG to countries with which the United States does not have free-trade agreements.

 But it is uncertain how much of that would be available to Europe as countries in Asia have entered contracts to buy much of it.

-And new supplies of U.S. light sweet crude may not be an ideal substitute for Russia's heavy sour oil.
+Exports backers are also calling for the Obama administration to end a 40-year ban on U.S. crude exports.
+But new supplies of U.S. light sweet crude may not be an ideal substitute for Russia's heavy sour oil.

-Still, U.S. Energy Secretary Ernest Moniz caused a stir in December by saying the ban was outdated at a time the United States has become an energy producing power.
+Still, Energy Secretary Ernest Moniz caused a stir in December by saying the ban was outdated at a time the United States has become an energy producing power.

 The Senate version is sponsored by John Barrasso, a Wyoming Republican.
 It has 13 Republican and two Democratic co-sponsors but would need more support from Democrats who lead the Senate to have a chance of passage.